cterse/expertiza/DEPLOY.md

 sudo iptables -I INPUT -p tcp -s "$(dig +short nat.travisci.net | tr -s '\r\n' ',' | sed -e 's/,$/\n/')" --dport 22 -j ACCEPT
 ```

 **Hint:** To test your new configuration, manually clone the desired Expertiza branch in some random dir on the server, run `bundle install`, `rake db:migrate` and start the Rails server using `rails s`, all inside the cloned repo.
-If the application loads up correctly, the server is ready for remote deployments provided correct SSH setup.
+If the application loads up correctly, the server is ready for remote deployments provided correct SSH set up.

 ## Deployment using Capistrano ⚙️
 ### Capfile